microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

     ...}
     }

-In connection with `reference` Elements, the FHIR specification defines `reference` search parameters that allow retrieving Resources as referenced by other Resources.
+In connection with `reference` Elements, FHIR Resources are defined with `reference` search parameters that allow users to find Resources by querying for references to other Resources.

 1. Using the FHIR Search collection in Postman, search for Patients using ```_has```.
 For more examples of chained and reverse chained search, refer to the **[FHIR search examples](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/search-samples)** page.